A Neural Network Approach for Orienting Heavy-Ion Collision Events

-where the fluctuation $a_\text{channel} = \langle v_{2}^2 \rangle_{\text{channel},\beta = 0}$ corresponds to the collisions between spherical nuclei, and the $a_\text{avg.}$ is the average value for all events (red parallel line).
-In particular, the $a_\text{channel}$ can be measured experimentally by selecting a nearby spherical nucleus, such as $^{208}\text{Pb}$.
-The $\langle v_{2}^2 \rangle_\text{channel}$ from the above calculation is represented by the magenta dash-dot line labeled as Theo-2.
-It can be seen that for channel-1, -4, and -6, which only involve a limited number of spectators, the difference between COF and the Theo-2 results is relatively minor, ascribed to the circumstance that when calculating fluctuations through ultra-central spherical nucleus collisions, spectators are entirely absent.
-This demonstrates that spectators play an important role in elliptic flow at current energy, deserving a more in-depth study.
-From another perspective, for the real scenarios represented by case-1, -4, and -6, it is feasible to accurately measure the response relation between initial eccentricity and elliptic flow.
+During tracing the collision orientations, a multitude of nonlinear transformations interact, making it difficult to determine which input variable has a significant impact on the feed-forward process of the COF network.
+Aiming at the other inputs, including the 2D distributions of the hadron counting and anisotropic flows on transverse momentum and rapidity plane and the counting of the high-momentum nucleons in transverse (longitudinal) emission angle, it is challenging to discern the impact of orientation on an individual event from a conventional perspective.
+Nevertheless, the contribution of these inputs to orientation recognition cannot be overlooked, which is analogous to the situation that using deep learning to find signatures of the nuclear symmetry energy \cite{Wang2021Phys.Lett.B822.136669}.
+Eventually, these observables collectively facilitate the recognition of the collision orientation.

-With the aid of the COF network, orientation-dependent physical quantities would become experimentally measurable, which will enable us to capture more information from laboratories such as HIAF/IMP, J-PARC, FAIR, NICA, HIMAC, etc., and will greatly deepen our understanding of the geometric effects in heavy-ion collisions.
-In future research, utilizing the elliptic flow in channel-1 might offer a geometric effect-based means to further explore the impact of symmetry energy and equation of state.
+With the aid of the COF network, orientation-dependent physical quantities would be experimentally measured, which will enable us to capture more information from facilities such as HIAF/IMP, J-PARC, FAIR, NICA, HIMAC, etc. The previous experiments are also worth more detailed analysis, especially the Au+Au reactions at 200 GeV and the U+U reactions at 193 GeV at RHIC \cite{Adamczyk2015Phys.Rev.Lett.115.222301}.
+In future research, utilizing the elliptic flow in Channel-1 might offer a geometric effect-based means to explore further the impact of symmetry energy and equation of state.
 Furthermore, theoretical research \cite{Fan2022Phys.Lett.B834.137482} has indicated that high-momentum tails, resulting from short-range correlations, are more likely to manifest at the nuclear surface.
 Therefore deformed nuclei with larger surface areas will undoubtedly provide an excellent platform for investigating this phenomenon, which will also benefit from the COF network.
 In summary, this research would greatly broaden the horizons of heavy-ion collision studies, facilitating a deeper comprehension of both nuclear structure and nuclear reactions.